labs15-career-endorsement-tracker/backend/README.md

 To get the server running locally:

 1. Clone this repo
-2.  **yarn install** to install all required dependencies
+2. Run **yarn install** in the terminal, while in the root directory, to install all the required dependencies
-3. Create a local postgres database for development
+3. Create a local PostgreSQL database for development
     -   Reference [this article](https://www.freecodecamp.org/news/how-to-get-started-with-postgresql-9d3bc1dd1b11/) or [this document](https://github.com/Lambda-School-Labs/Labs8-OfflineReader/wiki/Setting-up-a-PostgreSQL-database-for-local-testing) for help
-4.  **touch .env** environment variables:
+4. Run **touch .env** in the terminal, while in the root directory, to create a file for your environment variables:
     -   DATABASE_URL
     -   AUTH_JWT_SECRET
     -   EMAIL_JWT_SECRET